 Department of Education Policy, Organization and Leadership

-JENNIFER A. DELANEY, Assistant Professor
+Jennifer A. Delaney, assistant professor, Academic Year 2015-16, one-half pay.
 To write a book on public policy innovations in higher education finance intended for use in a graduate-level course on higher education finance or public policy.